 Putting her finger over my lips, I saw her red, pouting face glaring at me with humor.
 "Don't even start buddy.
 You promised anything my heart desires."

-Slouching back down with Julianne in my arms, I responded, "Okay, okay.
+Slouching back down with Julianne in my arms, I surrendered, "Okay, okay.
 You win this round."

 Glancing down at her sweet pensive expression, my mind, possible my soul was just to happy.
 I honestly wanted to lie with Julianne forever in my arms.